-The APWA Georgia chapter was impressed enough with Dickey’s work to fund a second graduate assistantship this year, and plans to continue for a third year if its budget allows.
+The APWA Georgia chapter was impressed enough with Dickey’s work to fund a second graduate assistantship this year, and will also fund a third assistantship.

 “I think it’s been a win-win,” said Stan Brown, APWA Georgia chapter board member.
 “It’s been great for the students.
 It gives them something that they can have a point of pride in, knowing that they’ve done something that will help cities and counties in Georgia.
 And at the same time, it’s given us something that we can use.”

-Still in the early stages of her study, Nguyen hopes to produce a similar guide for a Georgia community in need.
-While working at home with her mother and two younger sisters, she has remotely surveyed and interviewed several Georgia communities — large, medium, small, and rural — and has begun compiling a list of potential cities and counties to serve as test subjects for her work.
+Nguyen hopes to produce a similar guide for a Georgia community in need.
+While working at home with her mother and two younger sisters, she remotely surveyed and interviewed several Georgia communities — large, medium, small, and rural — and has begun compiling a list of potential cities and counties to serve as test subjects for her work.

 “For us, it’s exciting to be able to go and test it and see the potential impact of this work on communities throughout Georgia while partnering with other Public Service and Outreach units,” Durham said.
 “That’s broadly what UGA wants to do, serve the state, and that’s what we’re doing with this.”

 Walt McBride Carl Vinson Institute of Government Senior Public Service Associate